moira-alert/doc/source/installation/webhooks_scripts.rst

 --------

-On each event, Moira will make a POST request to the URL specified in notifier configuration file with the following JSON payload.
+On each event, Moira will make a POST request to the URL specified in notifier configuration file with the following JSON payload if the request body in the config is empty.

 ========= =========== =====================================